The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 ## Normal GCD usage

-Outside of burst, which GCD skill to use on Bard is simple: Press Burst Shot, or Refulgent Arrow if it's available.
+Outside of burst, which GCD skill to use on Bard is simple: Press **Burst Shot**, or **Refulgent Arrow** if it's available.
 This makes up 90% of your GCDs.
 The two exceptions are:

-* Use Iron Jaws if your damage over time (DoT) debuffs - Stormbite and Caustic Bite - are about to run out.
+* Use **Iron Jaws** if your damage over time (DoT) debuffs - Stormbite and Caustic Bite - are about to run out.
 Or, re-apply them if they do fall off.
 You have breathing room here, so don't be afraid to use it with 4-7 seconds left until you're more comfortable.
-* Aim to fire Apex Arrow and Blast Arrow around halfway through Mage's Ballad (more on that shortly), by about 21-19s on the timer.
+* Aim to fire **Apex Arrow** and **Blast Arrow** around halfway through Mage's Ballad (more on that shortly), by about 21-19s on the timer.
 Or sooner, if your Soul Gauge hits 100 early.

 Between keeping an eye on your songs (below) and your DoTs, it can feel like a lot to track at first, but you'll get it down with practice.

 ## The song cycle

-Bard has three main songs you can use for up to 45 seconds at a time: The Wanderer’s Minuet (WM), Mage’s Ballad (MB), and Army’s Paeon (AP).
+Bard has three main songs you can use for up to 45 seconds at a time: **The Wanderer’s Minuet** (WM), **Mage’s Ballad** (MB), and **Army’s Paeon** (AP).
 They have two-minute cooldowns, so cycling through these songs forms the backbone of your rotation.
 Song swaps serve as touchpoints, and alter your gameplay slightly as you go.

 Each song gives a small (but always-on) buff to the party, and has an 80% chance to trigger an effect (a repertoire "proc") every three seconds.
 The timing aligns with the song timer - procs can occur at 42 seconds on the timer, 39 seconds and so on.
 In addition to the song-specific effect, each proc gives 5 Soul Gauge.